Category: Social Justice

 The Science of Art & Emotion

-When we go out to an art museum to marvel at the technical skills of artists, research reveals a deeper magic at play.
+When we go to an art museum to marvel at the technical skills of artists, research reveals a deeper magic at play.
 Studies have shown that engaging with visual art can trigger a cascade of positive effects on our emotional and mental well-being:

 1.Reduced stress and anxiety: A 2019 study published in the Journal of the American Medical Association found that museum visits lowered cortisol levels, the stress hormone, in participants.
 Promoting relaxation, art can be a useful technique to lower your anxiety level without taking the prescription.